jasapple/jasapple.github.io/_posts/2023-09-27-Audio-projects.md

 [NPR - Can You Power A House With A Bicycle?](https://www.youtube.com/watch?v=xbUxt2x4InE){:target="_blank"}

-I was a production assisant and recorded additional audio for the production of this NPR piece.
+I was a production assistant and recorded additional audio for the production of this NPR piece.

 ---